 Flipping, on the other hand, is exactly that, turning the entire bed over to so the top is now face-down and vice versa.
 Beds with different comfort feels on either side, or beds designed with the layers mirroring each other from top to bottom would utilize this method.

 Either process is meant to prolong the life of your mattress by evening out the wear and tear and reducing body impressions on one side or end of the bed.
-Different brands recommend different frequencies for flipping or rotating, usually between once every three months to once a year.
+Different brands recommend different frequencies for flipping or rotating beds, usually between once every three months to once a year.
 Companies usually give instructions for how often to perform these tasks on their websites.

 Symmetrical Design Options